 And this way it would be easier for them to adapt to any other 3D platforms as well.

 Also, new users can easily get lost in this process and get demotivated during long hours of learning.
 That is why I have kept, in this Blender tutorial, assignments on each level which learners will really enjoy and find them rewarding after hours of hard work.

 I have several other topics we want to discuss and share on this channel, but creating a common ground was necessary, that is why we decided to make this series where one can begin and also relate to our other courses.

-What is your strongest suggestion to those who want to learn Blender?
+What is your strongest suggestion to those beginners who want to learn Blender?

 Learning computer program commands is no more complex than learning a complex video game interface.
 The difference is the mindset.
-So while learning takes it easy, practice, and finish what you started.
+So, while learning, take it easy.
+Practice, and finish what you started.
 Observe things around yourself, study theories, anatomy, light and colours etc. it will change your perspective.

 More theory or straight to the practice?

 While learning 3D and Blender is a lot in itself, especially if you are new to this whole subject.
 But reading theories will always give more depth to your thought process.
 Read theories about how colours, lights, and materials work.
 Some of it we do discuss in these chapters, but there is no end to it.
 Software is the tool, but inspiration is the real world, theories can help break it down.